Abortion in Nebraska

-Abortion in Nebraska is legal up to the 20th week of pregnancy, except in the municipalities of Hayes Center, Blue Hill, Stapleton, Arnold, Paxton, Brady, Hershey, and Wallace where abortion has been outlawed by local ordinance.
+Abortion in Nebraska is mostly illegal after the 12th week of pregnancy.

+On November 6, 2024, the Prohibit Abortions After the First Trimester Amendment passed with a 55% majority, putting ban into the Nebraska Constitution for abortions after the first trimester.
+It includes exceptions for rape, incest, and medical emergency, but allows the legislature to enact restrictions within the first trimester such as the current 12-week ban.
+Another competing measure, the Nebraska Right to Abortion Initiative, which would have enshrined abortion rights in the state constitution up until fetal viability, was rejected, with 51% of Nebraskans voting against.

+A November 2022 Hart Research poll found that 59% of Nebraskans opposed further abortion restrictions, with 48% strongly opposed, while only 36% supported additional bans, revealing increased support for abortion rights across both rural and urban areas and all congressional districts compared to earlier polling.
 In a 2014 poll conducted by the Pew Research Center, 50% of Nebraskan adults said that abortion should be legal in all or most cases while 46% said abortion should be illegal in most or all cases.
+The 2023 American Values Atlas reported that, in their most recent survey, 51% of Nebraskans said that abortion should be legal in all or most cases.

-The number of abortion clinics in Nebraska has fluctuated over the years, with eight in 1982, nine in 1992 and three in 2014.
+The number of abortion clinics in Nebraska has dropped drastically in recent decades, with eight in 1982, nine in 1992 and three in 2014.
 There were 2,270 legal abortions in 2014, and 2,004 in 2015.

 History

 Legislative history

 Nebraska was one of 23 states in 2007 to have a detailed abortion-specific informed consent requirement.
-Mississippi, Nebraska, North Dakota and Ohio all had statues in 2007 that required specific informed consent on abortion but also, by statue, allowed medical doctors performing abortions to disassociate themselves with the anti-abortion materials they were required to provide to their female patients.
+Mississippi, Nebraska, North Dakota and Ohio all had statues in 2007 that required specific informed consent on abortion but also, by statute, allowed medical doctors performing abortions to disassociate themselves with the anti-abortion materials they were required to provide to their female patients.

 In 2010, Nebraska became the first state to use the disputed notion of fetal pain as a rationale to ban abortion after 20 weeks.
 In 2013, state Targeted Regulation of Abortion Providers (TRAP) law applied to medication induced abortions and private doctor offices in addition to abortion clinics.

+In April 2022, LB933, the Nebraska Human Life Protection Act, failed 31–15, falling two votes short of the 33 votes needed to end a filibuster.
+If enacted, the trigger law would have outlawed abortion from conception with no exceptions should the US Supreme Court undo the Roe v.
+Wade decision, and only an affirmative defense in case of medical emergency.

+In April 2023, LB626, the Nebraska Heartbeat Act, failed 32–15, falling one vote short of the 33 votes needed to end a filibuster.
+If enacted, the bill would have outlawed abortion at six weeks with exceptions for rape, incest, and medical emergency.